dtiezzi/Rcodes/basicsR_1.md

 ```

 The `<-` is an assignment signal.
 You can use  `=` as well.
-So, we are created an object named `x` and assigned it the value `hello R`.
-In are, you do not have to explicitly define the type of the object.
+So, we created an object named `x` and assigned it the value `hello R`.
+In R, you do not have to explicitly define the type of the object.
 R takes care of it.
 In this example, `x` is an object from the **character** class.
 So, we can use the `class()` function to get the class of a specific object:

 ```{r}